 Is it worth all the stress?
 Claiming compensation for stress and inconvenience in a professional negligence case

-Ask any professional negligence lawyer what their FAQs are and undoubtedly queries about stress and inconvenience will be high on that list.
+Ask any professional negligence lawyer what they are asked about the most, and undoubtedly queries about stress and inconvenience will be high on that list.
 But under English law, can someone actually recover compensation for stress caused by the conduct of a negligent professional?

 Victims of professional negligence are frequently surprised to learn that legal claims for compensation for stress and inconvenience stemming from negligence are uncommon.
 The reason for this is that the courts have been reluctant to allow such claims for public policy reasons.